Helping others collaboratively to transform systems

 - Ashoka U Changemaker Campus –the leading designation for social innovation in higher education.
 In 2008, Cornell was selected as one of Ashoka U’s first Changemaker Campuses.

 - Clinton Global Initiative University is a consortium of colleges and universities that support, mentor, and provide seed funding to leading student innovators and entrepreneurs on their respective campuses.
-15 Cornell students have been admitted into CGI-U for the 2017-2018 academic year with Entrepreneurship at Cornell acting as liaison.
+14 Cornell students have been admitted as delegates to the 2018 CGI-U conference with Entrepreneurship at Cornell acting as liaison.

 - Societal Solutions Scholars Program promotes and facilitates student-driven innovation activities through a unique two-year program within the Dyson School.